Princess of Power (album): Themes and composition

 "We are meeting a Marina who is not guarding her heart so much anymore, [and] has felt so freeing is that [...]
 I've really dove into my fear of love.
 It's a courageous thing, particularly if you've been hurt in the past.
 It can be really hard to reprogram yourself, and I've finally been able to do that."

 — Diamandis, explaining her self-identity affected her creative process to Rolling Stone.

-Before the release, Marina spoke with Pride about how the record was inspired from listening to prominent artists from the 1970s and 2000s pop music such as Madonna, Kylie Minogue, and Swedish group ABBA.
-This caused Marina regaining her innovative process which led her into writing the "emotive" album and characterize it as "bright" and "tragic."
-She elaborated further with The Washington Post as the album does not constitute as a "very politcal record, [but] it does grapple with what power means, [...] especially for a musician navigating the youth-obsessed world of pop".
+Before the release, Marina spoke with Pride about how the project was inspired from listening to prominent artists from the 1970s and 2000s pop music such as Kylie Minogue, American singer Madonna, and Swedish group ABBA.
+This caused Marina regaining her innovative process which led her into writing the "emotive" album and characterize it as "bright" and "tragic," although she did not intend in creating a pop record when developing her track listing, but she "want[ed] to give that energy" as American record producer CJ Baran became her creative partner.
+Marina further elaborated with The Washington Post as the album does not constitute as a "very political record, [but] it does grapple with what power means, [...] especially for a musician navigating the youth-obsessed world of pop".
 Marina had also mention the album is a "benefit to women, instead of a loss" and to be fully energized of euphoria and empowerment as each song progresses.

-Princess of Power has been described as a maximalist, synth and dance-pop record, that contains a total of thirteen tracks full of theatrical ballads expanding into a metaphoric video game concept.
+Princess of Power has been described as a maximalist and synth-pop record, that contains a total of thirteen tracks full of "theatrical ballads" expanding into a metaphoric video game concept.
 Beginning with its eponymous track, the artist reintroduces herself in "a triumphant chorus" confronting her flaws and evolution ("Stuck in a loveless generation / Ready to go through a transformation"), which made a huge shift internally being a "declaration of intent."